pulp/pulp/docs/sphinx/dev-guide/integration/rest-api/repo/retrieval.rst

 --------------------------------------------------

 Retrieves all :term:`distributors <distributor>` associated with a repository.
-If the repository has no associated distributors, an empty list is returned.
+If the repository has no associated distributors, an empty array is returned.

 | :method:`get`
 | :path:`/v2/repositories/<repo_id>/distributors/`